nextcloud/appstore/docs/developer.rst

     * 9.0 will be translated to Nextcloud 9
     * 9.1 will be translated to Nextcloud 10
     * 9.2 will be translated to Nextcloud 11
-background-jobs
+background-jobs/job
     * optional
     * must contain php classes that are run as background jobs
-    * will not be used, only validated repair-steps/pre-migration
+    * will not be used, only validated repair-steps/pre-migration/step
     * optional
     * must contain php classes that are run before executing database migrations
-    * will not be used, only validated repair-steps/post-migration
+    * will not be used, only validated repair-steps/post-migration/step
     * optional
     * must contain php classes that are run after executing database migrations
-    * will not be used, only validated repair-steps/live-migration
+    * will not be used, only validated repair-steps/live-migration/step
     * optional
-    * must contain php classes that are after executing post-migration jobs
+    * must contain php classes that are run after executing post-migration jobs
+    * will not be used, only validated repair-steps/install/step
+    * optional
+    * must contain php classes that are run after installing the app
+    * will not be used, only validated repair-steps/uninstall/step
+    * optional
+    * must contain php classes that are run after uninstalling the app
+    * will not be used, only validated two-factor-providers/two-factor-provider
+    * optional
+    * must contain php classes that are registered as two factor auth providers
     * will not be used, only validated

 The following character maximum lengths are enforced: